chl8263/Cellit-api-server/README.md

 A successful Git branching model : https://nvie.com/posts/a-successful-git-branching-model/

-Working with Petclinic in your IDE
+:hammer: Working with Cellit in your IDE
 -------------

 ### Prerequisites